mfschmidt/dupemgr/README.md

 "search" lists all files found in /path, recursively, that are duplicates of /some/file.txt.

+    $ dupemgr search /path --for /some/backup/path

+"search" lists all files found in /path, recursively, that are duplicates of any files in /some/backup/path, recursively.
+This can take some time for large directories.

 ## Removing duplicates

 ### This can delete files!
 Make backups if appropriate.